DreamOfTheRedChamber/system-design-interviews/linkedin/behaviorQuestions.md

 ## LinkedIn open candidates
 ### What has been done
 * It enables employees to signal that one is "Open to New Opportunities" without alarming your boss.
+It is a really long awaited feature for LinkedIn.

 ### What do I want to improve
 * This feature should be implemented the other way around: To have allowed those who have no interest in being contacted at all to opt out, rather than requiring users to opt in.
 The following are my reasons: